roman-milk/roman-milk.github.io/the-milking-herd.md

+===

- ****** The Milking Herd Ch.
-04 ****** byStoryTeller07© Feeling something behind her, invading her vagina, she lifted her head to protest.
+Feeling something behind her, invading her vagina, she lifted her head to protest.
 The thing in her mouth prevented any sounds that could be heard above the cow women's crooning, and pleasurable moaning.

  Joshua greased her asshole and eased it open.
 Her whole body was relaxed from the drug, so the long rubber nozzle was soon eased in.
 The other shorter, fatter nozzle, was already inside her vagina.